 Ladies, what the fuck.
-We are (Lord willing) mere months away from finally having the first woman president.
 National female voices like Hillary Clinton and Elizabeth Warren and Ruth Bader Ginsburg appear stronger than ever.
 At the same time, personality journalism appears to be gazing longingly backwards toward an era full of Playboy bunnies and Stepford wives.

 Over the past few weeks, there have been a number of alarming profile pieces that appear centered on what a woman looks like and little else.
 Last month, L.A.
 Weekly published “Sky Ferreira’s Sex Appeal Is What Pop Music Needs Right Now,” a vile piece by Art Tavana that focused on Ferreira’s cleavage and how it related to Madonna’s.
 (Full disclosure: Tavana wrote a piece for The A.V.
 Club on Guns N’ Roses in April.)
 L.A.
 Weekly Music Editor Andy Hermann didn’t take the piece down, but followed it up with a fairly half-assed apology, saying that the author “wasn’t trying to objectify or degrade” Ferreira, even though that’s exactly what he wound up doing.